Capital Investment Scheme for the Processing and Marketing of Agricultural Products

 How do I apply?

-- Project Cost Sheet for SME (.xlsx) OR Project Cost Sheet for Large Companies (.xlsx) **
+- Project Cost Sheet (SME) / Project Cost Sheet (Large Company)

 The following information is required to be submitted alongside the company’s application form as part of the Enterprise Ireland evaluation process: